King Edward VI Five Ways School

-King Edward VI Five Ways (KEFW) is a highly selective co-educational state grammar school for ages 11–18 in Bartley Green, Birmingham, England.
+King Edward VI Five Ways (KEFW) is a selective co-educational state grammar school for ages 11–18 in Bartley Green, Birmingham, United Kingdom.
 One of the seven establishments of the Foundation of the Schools of King Edward VI, it is a voluntary aided school, with admission by highly selective examination.
 It was founded in Five Ways, Birmingham in 1883 and retained its name when it moved to Bartley Green in 1958.

-It is often ranked one of the best schools in Birmingham.

 Background

 It was first in the school league tables in 2007.
-Currently the school has around 1000 pupils in attendance amongst the lower school (years 7-11) and over 100 staff, some of whom are former pupils, as well as around 400 in the school's sixth form.
+Currently the school has 900 pupils in attendance amongst the lower school (years 7-11) and over 100 staff, many of whom are former pupils, as well as around 400 in the school's sixth form.
 The school is unique amongst the King Edward VI Foundation, being the only fully co-educational one.
-The school scored "outstanding" in every category with Ofsted report in November 2008.
+The school scored "good" in the latest Ofsted report in 2023.
 The school is Voluntary Aided.
 Parents are asked to make a voluntary contribution each year of around £30 per pupil to provide extras and benefits for all school pupils throughout the year.
-The school uses some unusual terminology, matching that of other Foundation schools, such as naming reading time “DEER” or naming homework "HIPPO", though not all teachers employ these terms.
+The school uses some unusual terminology, matching that of other Foundation schools, such as naming reading time "DEER" or naming homework "HIPPO", though not all teachers employ these terms.